Avista (NYSE:AVA) Updates FY24 Earnings Guidance

-A number of research analysts have issued reports on AVA shares.
-Mizuho upgraded Avista from an underperform rating to a neutral rating and upped their price objective for the company from $32.00 to $36.00 in a research note on Friday.
-Guggenheim upgraded Avista from a sell rating to a neutral rating and set a $34.00 target price on the stock in a research report on Monday, January 22nd.
-Finally, StockNews.com downgraded Avista from a hold rating to a sell rating in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating and three have assigned a hold rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus target price of $35.00.
+A number of research firms recently weighed in on AVA.
+Mizuho upgraded shares of Avista from an underperform rating to a neutral rating and lifted their price objective for the company from $32.00 to $36.00 in a research report on Friday.
+StockNews.com lowered shares of Avista from a hold rating to a sell rating in a research report on Thursday.
+Finally, Guggenheim upgraded shares of Avista from a sell rating to a neutral rating and set a $34.00 price objective on the stock in a research report on Monday, January 22nd.
+One investment analyst has rated the stock with a sell rating and three have issued a hold rating to the company.
+Based on data from MarketBeat, Avista has a consensus rating of Hold and a consensus price target of $35.00.

 Avista Price Performance

 Avista (NYSE:AVA – Get Free Report) last released its earnings results on Wednesday, May 1st.
-The utilities provider reported $0.91 EPS for the quarter, missing the consensus estimate of $1.00 by ($0.09).
+The utilities provider reported $0.91 EPS for the quarter, missing analysts’ consensus estimates of $1.00 by ($0.09).
 Avista had a net margin of 9.96% and a return on equity of 7.65%.
-The business had revenue of $594.90 million for the quarter, compared to the consensus estimate of $469.34 million.
-During the same period in the prior year, the business posted $0.73 EPS.
-Avista’s revenue for the quarter was up 29.3% on a year-over-year basis.
-As a group, research analysts expect that Avista will post 2.46 earnings per share for the current year.
+The business had revenue of $594.90 million during the quarter, compared to analyst estimates of $469.34 million.
+During the same period last year, the business posted $0.73 EPS.
+Avista’s revenue was up 29.3% compared to the same quarter last year.
+On average, equities research analysts forecast that Avista will post 2.46 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, June 14th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, June 14th.
 Shareholders of record on Thursday, May 23rd will be issued a $0.475 dividend.
 This represents a $1.90 dividend on an annualized basis and a yield of 5.09%.
 The ex-dividend date is Wednesday, May 22nd.
-Avista’s dividend payout ratio (DPR) is presently 78.84%.
+Avista’s dividend payout ratio (DPR) is currently 78.84%.

 About Avista